 3 hours.
-Course is a study of nutrients present in foods and their relation to the nutritive needs of the human body.
-Emphasis is on the young adult, along with discussion of contemporary nutrition-related topics of national and global concern.
-Computer-assisted dietary analysis will be included.
-(Identical to FCSC 300.)
+A study of nutrients present in food and their relation to the nutritive needs of the human body.
+Emphasis on the young adult, along with discussion of contemporary nutrition-related topics of national and global concern.
+Computer-assisted dietary analysis included.
+(Identical to HLTH 300.)